brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 ## Deploy and execute the Workflow

-Upon clicking "build" in Designer, the workflow will be passed to Composer, FastScore engines will be spawned to handle any models in the workflow, and Composer will deploy models to the spawned engines and create internal stream connections to handle inter-engine data streams.
+Upon clicking "build" in Designer, the workflow will be passed to Composer, ModelOp Center engines will be spawned to handle any models in the workflow, and Composer will deploy models to the spawned engines and create internal stream connections to handle inter-engine data streams.
 (By default, Kafka streams are created, but